Riizade/Homebrew-Garbage/rules.md

 You may place a maximum of 5 points into a particular skill or attribute at level 1.

-Instead of starting at 0, Ranged Offense is considered to start at -3.
-That means the largest value of Ranged Offense that can be attained at level 1 is 2.

 Characters begin with 5 inventory points and 3 ability points.

 Leveling Up